kakwa/ldapcherry/README.rst

   Demo
 ********

-A demo is accessible there: https://ldapcherry.kakwalab.ovh
+A demo is accessible here: https://ldapcherry.kakwalab.ovh

-The Credential are:
+The credentials are:

 * as administrator: admin/admin
 * as user: user/user